How to use Sanity CMS for AB testing and website personalization

 The good news is that you don't need to.

 Think about your website as a dynamic interface.
-Some elements are aimed at being static—it is not likely that the growth team will experiment with the main headers, the footer, the blog post content, etc. On the other hand, some elements and components are key for the conversion flow.
+Some elements are meant to be static, and it's unlikely the growth team will experiment with the main headers, the footer, the blog post content, etc. On the other hand, some elements and components are key for the conversion flow.
 These are the elements that should live in Croct.

-Like Sanity, Croct also allows you to model and create components in a flexible way so the growth team can work with different layouts, structures, content, images, etc., without breaking the design system.
+Like Sanity, Croct also lets you model and create components flexibly so the growth team can work with different layouts, structures, content, images, etc., without breaking the design system.

 Both static and dynamic content can coexist, and you can gradually move elements from Sanity to Croct, giving the content and the growth team the autonomy they need.
-Here is an example of a customer who did exactly that.
+Here are some templates to show you how it works.

 If your goal is to create dynamic, user-specific experiences and optimize conversions, take the first step by creating your free account and get up and running in just a few hours.